 |QUAD||TRIPLE||TWIN PORTHOLE||TWIN WINDOW||TWIN DELUXE||SUPERIOR|

 PLEASE NOTE: The itinerary shown below is for the 10-night departures.
-The March 14, 1025 departure is 9-nights with one fewer day spent exploring the peninsula.
+Some departure dates are for the 9-night tours, which spend one less day in Antarctica.

-We will sail directly to “High Antarctica”, passing the Melchior islands and the Schollaert Channel between Brabant and Anvers Island.
-On Cuverville Island, a small precipitous island, nestled between the mountains of the Antarctic Peninsula and Danco Island, we will find a large colony of Gentoo Penguins and breeding pairs of Brown Skuas.
-On Danco Island we can observe Chinstrap Penguins and possibly Weddell and Crabeater Seals.
-In Neko Harbour we will have the opportunity to set foot on the Antarctic Continent in a magnificent landscape of huge glaciers, other continent landings are for example possible on Portal Point.
+We will sail directly to “High Antarctica”, passing the Melchior Islands and the Schollaert Channel between Brabant and Anvers Island.
+On Cuverville Island, a small precipitous island, nestled between the mountains of the Antarctic Peninsula and Ronge Island, we will find a large colony of Gentoo penguins and breeding pairs of Brown skuas.
+If we land on Orne Island we can observe Chinstrap penguins and possibly Weddell and Crabeater seals.
+In Neko Harbour we will have the opportunity to set foot on the Antarctic Continent in a magnificent landscape of huge glacier and enjoy the landscape during zodiac cruises.

-When sailing to Paradise Bay, with its myriad icebergs and deep cut fjords, we will have the opportunity for zodiac cruising between the icebergs in the inner parts of the fjords.
-In this area we have good chances to see Humpback Whales and Minke Whales.
+When sailing to Paradise Bay, with its myriad icebergs and deep cut fjords, we will have the opportunity for zodiac cruising between the icebergs in the inner parts of the bay.
+In this area we have good chances to see Humpback whales and Minke whales.

-After sailing through the Neumayer Channel, we visit the British research station and post office Port Lockroy on Goudier Island.
-Close to Port Lockroy we can also offer a landing on Jougla Point with Gentoo Penguins and Imperial Shags.
+Sailing north through Neumayer Channel, we hope to visit the former British research station and post office, now living museum, Port Lockroy on Goudier Island.
+Close to Port Lockroy we may also offer a landing on Jougla Point with Gentoo Penguins and Blue-eyed Shags.

 We arrive in the morning in Ushuaia and disembark.